Young Hearts for Life - 2017 Recap

-With the support of generous donors and the work of a record-number of volunteers, Lemont High School partnered with Young Hearts for Life and Advocate Good Samaritan Hospital to offer all Lemont High School students free cardiac screenings on March 11, 2016.
-More than 850 students took advantage of the Young Hearts for Life (YH4L) Cardiac Screening program's visit to Lemont High School.
+With the support of generous donors and the work of volunteers, Lemont High School partnered with Young Hearts for Life and Advocate Good Samaritan Hospital to offer all Lemont High School students free cardiac screenings on September 21, 2017.
+More than 900 students - a record number of participants from the school! - took advantage of the Young Hearts for Life (YH4L) Cardiac Screening program's visit to Lemont High School.

 Young Hearts for Life is a 501(c)(3) non-profit organization that provides free cardiac screenings – this includes an electrocardiogram (i.e., EKG or ECG), and also may include an echocardiogram.
 These screenings help identify high school students who may be at risk for sudden cardiac death.
 More than 130,000 students have been screened since the inception of the Young Hearts for Life program in 2006.